A 1-bit quantum filter for particle trajectory reconstruction: Introduction

-We validate the 1-Bit Quantum Filter using a custom toy simulation of the LHCb Vertex Locator (VELO).
-Our results demonstrate successful track reconstruction in both ideal statevector simulations and small-scale quantum hardware emulations.
-Analytically, we derive a gate complexity of $\mathcal{O}( \sqrt{N} \log N )$, providing an polynomial speedup over classical inversion methods, and sampling complexity of $\mathcal{O}( N \log N)$ for accurate track reconstruction with state tomography.
-Finally, we benchmark the algorithm on the noise models of IBM's Heron superconducting processors~\cite{AbuGhanem_2025_ibm_heron} and Quantinuum's H2 trapped-ion system~\cite{Moses_2023_race_track}.
+In this paper we present an extension to TrackHHL\cite{1-Bit_HHL}, which introduces a specialized 1-Bit Quantum Filter to mitigate the limitations of HHL.
+Inspired by the Denby-Peterson model~\cite{DP1, DP2}, track reconstruction is formulated as the ground-state search of an Ising-like Hamiltonian, which we approach as a spectral filtering task rather than a resource-intensive, high-precision matrix inversion.
+By restricting Quantum Phase Estimation (QPE) to a single-bit clock register and exploiting phase aliasing through a problem-informed evolution parameter, the algorithm deterministically filters out combinatorial noise while constructing the tracking solution.
+We leverage the Hamiltonian's sparsity and structure by implementing a custom time evolution using the proposed Direct Structural Synthesis (DSS) method, which synthesizes exact unitary operators to bypass Trotterization and reduce circuit depth.
+This approach achieves an analytical two-qubit gate complexity of $\mathcal{O}(\sqrt{N} \log N)$, providing a polynomial speedup over classical matrix inversion and an overall sampling complexity of $\mathcal{O}(N \log N)$, where $N$ is the number of candidate track segments representing the dimension of the linear system.
+We validate our 1-Bit Quantum Filter using noiseless statevector simulations on both fast MC-toy events and on realistic LHCb Monte Carlo (MC) simulated events containing up to 1,000 hits, demonstrating a segment-finding efficiency of $94.2\%$, which is comparable with the classical state-of-the-art "Search by Triplet" algorithm~\cite{search_by_triplet}.
+Finally, we benchmark the algorithm's noise resilience through physical executions on IBM's Heron R3 superconducting processors~\cite{AbuGhanem_2025_ibm_heron} and Quantinuum's System Model H2 trapped-ion system~\cite{Moses_2023_race_track}.
 We demonstrate that for our approach the all-to-all connectivity and lower error rates of the trapped-ion architecture provide improved solution fidelity for small systems with no error correction, while both systems currently suffer from intractable gate error accumulation beyond a problem size of 4 particle tracks and 3 layers.
-These findings establish a viable pathway to study quantum particle track reconstruction at the scale of future HL-LHC events.
+These findings establish a viable pathway to further study quantum particle track reconstruction at the scale of future HL-LHC events.